ACE (1) m EnglishFrom the English word meaning

 skógr "wood, forest".

-ROWAN m & f Irish, English (Modern)From an Irish surname, an Anglicized form of
+Rowan m & f Irish, English (Modern)Anglicized form of the Irish name

-RUBY f EnglishSimply from the name of the precious stone (which ultimately derives from Latin
+Ruby f EnglishSimply from the name of the precious stone (which ultimately derives from Latin

-ruber "red"), which is the birthstone of July.
-It came into use as a given name in the 19th century.
+ruber "red"), which is the traditional birthstone of July.
+It came into use as a given name in the 16th century.

-SABLE f English (Modern)From the English word meaning
+Sable f English (Modern)From the English word meaning

-"black", derived from the name of the black-furred mammal native to Northern Asia, ultimately of Slavic origin.
+"black", derived from the name of the black-furred mammal native to northern Asia, ultimately of Slavic origin.

-SAMSON m Biblical, English, French, Biblical LatinFrom the Hebrew name
+Samson m Biblical, English, French, Biblical LatinFrom the Hebrew name

 שִׁמְשׁוֹן (Shimshon), derived from